The Importance of Sleep for College Students

 Sleep Disorders

-Not all hindrances to restorative sleep and productive wakefulness are self-inflicted.
-Sleep disorders range from obstructive sleep apnea to insomnia, restless legs syndrome, circadian rhythm sleep disorders, and hypersomnia.
+If you have trouble sleeping, drop by your campus health center to rule out sleep disorders.
+Sleep disorders include obstructive sleep apnea, insomnia, restless legs syndrome, circadian rhythm sleep disorders, and hypersomnia.

 The All-Nighter